neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 **Summary**: in this tutorial, you will learn how to use PostgreSQL row\-level security to control access to individual rows in a table.

-<CTA title="Looking to use Postgres RLS?" description="<a href='/docs/guides/neon-authorize'>Neon Authorize</a> uses the open-source <a href='https://github.com/neondatabase/pg_session_jwt'>pg_session_jwt</a> extension to help you write RLS policies that map to your app's or service's auth." buttonText="Learn More" buttonUrl="/docs/guides/neon-authorize" />

 ## Introduction to the PostgreSQL Row\-Level Security

 Row\-level security (RLS) is a feature that allows you to restrict rows returned by a query based on the user executing the query.